Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture

+The learning mechanism in MOHN can be briefly summarized as follows.
+An action taken in a state triggers a number of traces for weights between highly correlated input/output neurons.
+The traces are decayed exponentially with each step.
+At each step, weights are either decreased if the agent did not score or increased if the agent scored.
+This mechanism enables the network to find the correct association between actions and rewards with intervening confounding stimuli, thus avoiding shortcomings of propagating TD-error.

-To generate neural eligibility traces two principles are used in this study: (i) causal relationships between observation and actions, and (ii) sparse correlations.
-The causal relationships are derived by applying the Hebbian multiplication rule to successive, rather than simultaneous, simulation steps, so that Hebbian terms capture the contribution of presynaptic activity to the activity of a postsynaptic neuron, similarly to the STDP rule.
+To be more specific, neural eligibility traces generation mechanisms use two principles: (i) causal relationships between observation and actions, and (ii) sparse correlations.
+The causal relationships are derived by applying the Hebbian multiplication rule to successive, rather than simultaneous, simulation steps, so that Hebbian terms capture the contribution of presynaptic activity to the activity of a postsynaptic neuron, similarly to the Spike-timing-dependent plasticity (STDP) rule.
 This is also sometimes called an asymmetrical learning window \cite{kempter1999hebbian}.
-Sparse correlations are explicitly imposed by selecting the top $\theta\%$ and bottom $\theta\%$ of correlations/decorrelations \cite{soltoggio2013rare}.
-A modified Hebbian term $\Theta$ between a presynaptic neuron $pre$ and a postsynaptic neuron $post$ is updated according the equation:
+Sparse correlations are explicitly imposed by selecting the top $\theta\%$ and bottom $\theta\%$ of correlations/decorrelations that loosely map the concept of the STDP time window to a rate-based model \cite{soltoggio2013rare}.
+A modified Hebbian term $\Theta$ between a presynaptic neuron $i$ and a postsynaptic neuron $j$ is updated according to the equation: